MicrosoftDocs/power-automate-docs/articles/desktop-flows/machines-silent-registration.md

 ## Silently join a machine group

 >[!NOTE]
 >You cannot create a machine group silently.
-You'll need to create it from the portal before adding machines silently.
+You'll need to create it from the portal (and share it with your application user if you're using a service principal) before adding machines silently.

 To join a group silently with the service principal account, use the join group operation -joinmachinegroup  with the following arguments: